Forty-Four: Howlin' Wolf version

 In October 1954, Howlin' Wolf recorded his version, titled simply "Forty Four", as an electric Chicago blues ensemble piece.
 Unlike the early versions of the song, Wolf's recording featured prominent guitar lines and an insistent "martial shuffle on the snare drum plus a bass drum that slammed down like an industrial punch-press", according to biographers.
 Wolf retained Sykes' handgun reference and added "Well I'm so mad this morning, I don't know where in the world to go".
 With Howlin' Wolf's gruff and overpowering vocal style, the overall effect was menacing.

 Backing Wolf, who sang and played harmonica, were Hubert Sumlin and Jody Williams on electric guitars, Otis Spann on piano, Willie Dixon on bass, and Earl Phillips on drums.
 Chess Records issued the song, with "I'll Be Around" as the B-side, on both 78 and 45 rpm record singles in 1954.
 It is included on Howlin' Wolf's first compilation album, Moanin' in the Moonlight (1959), as well as several other anthologies, such as Howlin' Wolf: The Chess Box (1991) and His Best (1997).

 Legacy

 "Forty-Four" is identified as a blues standard by blues historian Gerard Herzhaft, who calls it "a necessary piece for all followers of the '88' (piano)".
 The song has been recorded by numerous musicians in a variety of styles; in reviews, it is often described as a Howlin' Wolf song.

+Under its original title of "Vicksburg Blues" as recorded by Little Brother Montgomery in 1930, the track was inducted into the Blues Hall of Fame in 2026, in the 'Singles/album tracks' category.